dynastymasra/gochill/README.md

 This library will listen to environment variable with registered key `SERVICE_NAME`.
 This variable used to fill `service` json field.

-If environment variable not exists, then `service` will an empty string.
+If environment variable not exists, then `service` will be an empty string.

 # Hostname